susautw/rin-json-patch/README.md

 ```

 ### Context in the advanced encoder
-Context is a dict store some option for resolvers.
+Context is a dict store encoder-specific options for resolvers.
 For example, setting the 'datetime.format' can affect the behavior when encoding datetime objects.
 ```python
 import json